 Low-Volume Hospitals

-For FYs 2019 through 2024, we make add-on payments to qualifying low-volume hospitals more than 15 road miles from the nearest subsection (d) hospital if it discharges less than 3,800 total patients during the FY based on its most recently submitted cost report:
+For FYs 2019 through 2024, and the portion of FY 2025 occurring before January 1, 2025, we make add-on payments to qualifying low-volume hospitals more than 15 road miles from the nearest subsection (d) hospital if it discharges less than 3,800 total patients during the FY based on its most recently submitted cost report:

 - For low-volume hospitals with 500 or fewer total discharges, the low-volume hospital payment adjustment is 0.25